 ‘Somewhere in this world stalks a thing that is…’

-Not of This Earth is a 1956 [released 1957] American science fiction horror feature film produced and directed by Roger Corman from a screenplay by Charles B. Griffith (Dr. Heckyl & Mr. Hype; The Little Shop of Horrors; A Bucket of Blood; et al) and Mark Hanna (Attack of the 50 Foot Woman).
-The movie stars Paul Birch, Beverly Garland and Morgan Jones.
+Not of This Earth is a 1957 American science fiction horror film produced and directed by Roger Corman from a screenplay by Charles B. Griffith (Doctor Heckyl & Mr. Hype; The Little Shop of Horrors; A Bucket of Blood; et al) and Mark Hanna (Attack of the 50 Foot Woman).

 The movie had a reported budget of $100,000 and a return of $1,000,000 although neither figures are verified.
 That said, it is clear that Not of This Earth was a huge financial success.
 Corman remade it twice, in 1988 and 1995.